experimentarium/times/docs/part-2/06-equations.md

 Add-in\"}](assets/image18.png "blank"){width="7.50754593175853e-2in"
 height="7.507655293088364e-3in"}

-Here, *CF~r,v,p,y~* is the compound fixed cost coefficient for each capacity vintage in year *y*, as obtained from the original expressions for *FIXCOST(y)*.
+Here, $CF_{r,v,p,y}$ is the compound fixed cost coefficient for each capacity vintage in year $y$, as obtained from the original expressions for $FIXCOST(y)$.
 Recalling that fixed costs are accounted only within the model horizon, these expressions can be adjusted as follows:

 ![{\"mathml\":\"\<math
 style=\\\"font-family:stix;font-size:16px;\\\"/\>\",\"origin\":\"MathType